28 May 6 Biggest Job Application Mistakes You Must Avoid at All Costs

-If the job application is via an email, ensure you add a heading to your email.
+If the job application is via email, ensure you add a subject line to your email.
 Because emails can contain viruses and irrelevant information, email headings are how busy people decide whether to open them or not.
 Also, I think it is generally unprofessional to send an email without a heading.
 For employers, how you do anything is how you do everything.
 If you cannot add a subject line to a mail that announces your first contact with the company, how likely will you do any different when you are hired?

 Experts have said that a good job application subject line should 1) be professional, 2) be relevant, 3) contain the job title you are applying to, and 4) be short and straight to the point.

 Here is an example of a good job application subject line: Administrative Assistant Job – Edith S. Boakye.

 Further, your email address should reflect the professionalism you seek to portray.
 Emails such as firstname.lastname@example.org are a turn-off for many hiring managers.
 A better and more professional email address would be email@example.com.
 Some recruiters recommend that you set up a separate email account for job-related purposes.

 Finally, on this note, ensure to keep your email content as brief as possible.
 Errors in grammar and spelling will be the first thing that will catch the employer’s attention.
 So, please do yourself a favor and spell-check it before clicking send.

 2. Sending a poorly written resume